leonlin97/PWC-Data-Analytics/README.md

 - Leveraged analytical problem-solving skills to examine HR data, particularly focusing on gender-related KPIs, and identified root causes for gender balance issues at the executive management level, highlighting a commitment to data-driven decision-making.

-# Customer Retention and Churn Dashboard
+# Task 1: Customer Retention and Churn Dashboard
 This task aims to create a comprehensive dashboard focused on customer retention for a telecom company.
 The dashboard will aim to provide actionable insights in a user-friendly format, enabling effective decision-making and strategic planning to enhance customer retention efforts.

 ![image](https://github.com/leonlin97/PWC-Data-Analytics/assets/142073522/956b81e0-1c9e-4770-a210-be79dd204c7d)